swatiri/Internship/ROADMAP.md

 Hello there!

-Welcome to my roadmap.This segment entails the skills I aim to learn and the milestones I hope to achieve, that will enable me attain my goal of becoming an acomplished Bionformatician.
+Welcome to my roadmap.
+This segment entails the skills I aim to learn and the milestones I hope to achieve, that will enable me attain my goal of becoming an acomplished Bionformatician.

 ## Skills to acquire
 ### Soft skills